HarveyYifanLi/AvatarCollections_React_with_Router/README.md

 ## AvatarCollections_React_with_Router

-* This is a javascript full-stack Single Page Application with React (and React Router) for front-end.
+* This is a JavaScript full-stack Single Page Application with React (and React Router) for front-end.

 ### client-side:
 React with React Routers, CSS with BootStrap, JavaScript.